Minimum Wages in Concentrated Labor Markets: Conclusion

 This study bears important policy implications.
-Antitrust policy in Germany and the E.U.\ focuses on consumer welfare by preventing distortions in product markets.
-However, the analysis demonstrates that many firms also enjoy considerable power in labor markets, with detrimental effects to earnings and employment.
+Antitrust policy in Germany and the E.U.\ focuses on consumer welfare by preventing distortions in product markets \citep{ArakiEtAl2023}.
+However, my analysis demonstrates that many firms also enjoy considerable labor market power, with detrimental consequences for wages and employment.
 Hence, antitrust authorities should scrutinize mergers, collusive practices, and other non-competitive behavior also in view of a potential supremacy of employers over workers.
-For this purpose, \citet{NaiduEtAl2018} develop antitrust remedies for labor market power.
-Alternatively, the existence of powerful worker unions may counteract monopsony power \citep{DodiniEtAl2021}.
-If both antitrust policy or worker unions fail to correct for monopsony power in the first place, an adequately set minimum wage constitutes a welfare-enhancing policy when monopsony power is widespread \citep{BergerEtAl2021}, reinforcing both wages and employment at the lower end of the earnings distribution.
-In the German case, the constructed concentration measures can provide standardized guidance to policymakers whether or not certain labor markets would benefit from a minimum wage legislation.
-However, when the minimum wage is set universally, the benefits of counteracting monopsonistic exploitation in concentrated labor markets might be outweighed by job losses in slightly concentrated labor markets.
-Moreover, an excessively high minimum wage may deteriorate employment even in highly concentrated labor markets.
+For this purpose, \citet{NaiduEtAl2018} have developed antitrust remedies against labor market power.
+Alternatively, the existence of powerful worker unions may counteract monopsony power (e.g., \citealp{DodiniEtAl2021}).
+If both antitrust policy and worker unions fail to correct for monopsony power in the first place, this study highlights that an adequately-set minimum wage constitutes a welfare-enhancing policy when monopsony power is widespread, reinforcing both wages and employment at the lower end of the wage distribution.
+In particular, my concentration measures can provide standardized guidance to policy-makers whether or not certain labor markets would benefit from a minimum wage regulation.
+However, when the minimum wage is set universally, the benefits of counteracting monopsony power in more concentrated labor markets might be outweighed by job loss in less concentrated labor markets.
+Moreover, this paper has demonstrated that an excessively high wage floor may hurt employment even when labor markets are highly concentrated.